Jtoast65/League-of-Legends-/index.md

   - The permutation test confirms dependence on game length
   - Missingness is NOT related to match outcome

-- **Why this suggests MAR, not NMAR**: If the missingness were NMAR, we would expect it to be related to the actual values of gold at 10 minutes (e.g., very low or very high gold values being more likely missing).
+- **Why this suggests MAR, not NMAR**: If the missingness were NMAR, we would expect it to be related to the actual values of gold at 10 minutes.
 However, we observe that missingness is related to observable game characteristics (length, data completeness) rather than the unobserved gold values themselves.

-- **Conclusion**: The missingness appears to be **MAR (Missing at Random)**, not NMAR, because:
+- **Conclusion**: The missingness appears to be **MAR (Missing at Random)**, not NMAR.
-  1. We can explain the missingness using observed variables (game length, data completeness)
-  2. The missingness pattern makes sense given the data generating process (games that end early don't have 10-minute snapshots)
-  3. There's no evidence that the missingness depends on the actual, unobserved gold values

 ### Summary and Conclusions